 O. Peinado added that, as a caution that they have run into a situation with a commercial partner whom has been working in contrary to the views of DLR.
 Therefore, due to problems with this company, they have been told that they cannot participate in CCSDS, because they have indicated that they are not willing to coordinate with their sponsoring agency (DLR).

 T. Shigeta added that, as he has previously presented, he has approached ISO TC 20 SC 13 and SC 14 members and inquired with them about whether they expect JAXA to encourage more industry participation.
-Their response, he noted, was that it depends on the subject of the working group if they will participate or not.
+Their response, he noted, was that it depends on the subject of the WG if they will participate or not.
 For example, in the optical communications area, there are some Japanese industries interested in participating in the WG.
-T. Shigeta added that it depends on the WG if they are interested in participating or not.
-T. Shigeta added that he asked JAXA if they will be trying to gather more participation from Japanese industries in their activities and their response was not clear at this time.
+T. Shigeta added that he asked whether JAXA should encourage more participation from Japanese industries in their activities and their response was not clear at this time.

 CNSA added that their agency is not currently doing anything involving industry.